‘Everything is architecture’

 Design Museum Den Bosch has a tradition of organizing exhibitions on avant-garde movements.
 Earlier events include The Last Avant-Garde on radical design in Italy, 1966–86 (2017) and The Modern Netherlands, 1963–1989: Design in a Model Country (2019).
 Extending the focus to Austria reveals the similarities and above all the differences between post-war design avant-gardes.
 The idea for the exhibition arose from research performed by the curators for the exhibition BodyDrift – Anatomies of the Future, held in the summer of 2020.
 BodyDrift explored the way artists and designers are thinking about the future of the human body.
 In addition to contemporary makers, the exhibition looked at designs from the 1960s and 70s aimed at the human being of the future, which is how the work of the Austrian avant-garde first crossed our path.
 It is a period that has so far received too little attention in the Netherlands: one that witnessed impressive projects that retain their relevance to this day.

 This exhibition was made by Bart Lootsma with the assistance of Alexa Baumgartner and Maya Christodoulaki in cooperation with the University of Innsbruck.
+Want to find out more about the work of Bart Lootsma and his team?
+Have a look at their site Architectural Theory.

 This exhibition has been made possible in part by the financial support of the Prins Bernhard Cultuurfonds.